Zeus Street Greek

-Zeus Street Greek is a Greek-Australian fast food chain.
-The first store was opened in June 2014 in Drummoyne, New South Wales.
-It was started by Peter Augoustis and Costa Anastasiadis (the founders of Crust Pizza) and the Pony Dining Group.
+Zeus Street Greek is a Greek fast food chain in Australia.
+The first store was opened in June 2014 in Drummoyne, Sydney, New South Wales.
+It was started by Costa Anastasiadis (the founder of Crust Pizza).
 As of August 2025, the chain had 41 locations.

 The restaurant serves gyros as its flagship product, as well as other food associated with the Greek-Australian diaspora.

 In August 2025, Zeus Street Greek launched a range of products, including pita kits and sauces, in Woolworths supermarkets.